 …And there’s cake! 🙂

 “It’s only when you start using your voice that you realise what you have to say is important.”

 – Sophie Howe

 I grab a welcome drink, find a seat to ditch my bag and coat, and then get stuck in (to eating the beautiful cakes and bakes from The Tidy Kitchen Company, mostly).
 The thing about blogging is that I can go a whole day – a whole week sometimes – without actually using my voice.
 You know, my actual voice; not just the jumbled thoughts that make it into this space.
 So it’s really nice to use it when I bump into a few familiar faces, including Kacie (The Rare Welsh Bit).
 We take a seat and catch up on all things blogging and life in general – and have a chat about what we’ve got in the pipeline heading up to Christmas.
-Kacie tells me all about the big speech she’s got to give early next year about Welsh Tourism and how she’s preparing and planning for it (best of luck, Kacie!), and I tell her all about the speech that I gave a couple of months ago – which I was completely dreading, but somehow managed to pull out of the bag.
+Kacie tells me all about how she’s trying to improve her public speaking, and I tell her all about the speech that I gave a couple of months ago – which I was completely dreading, but somehow managed to pull out of the bag.
 It’s a weird moment as I remember that I actually did do that; I did get up in a room full of people and talk about creating The Cardiff Cwtch.
 As I said, sometimes I completely forget that I have a voice.